Portavita/portavita.github.io/_posts/2019-05-13-blog_about_wal_compression.markdown

 ### Production hosts on SSD

-Here instead you can see the benefits on a master-slave setup, running an out of the book recipe on SSDs.
+Here instead you can see the benefits on a master-slave setup, configured by the book and running on SSDs.

-Since I have them available, we can see the real-life data.
-As you can see, since wal_compression was enabled, less WAL disk activity and consequent network activity (WAL files are archived) at the cost of some CPU cycle.
+Since I have them available, we can see real-life data.

+As you can see, from the moment wal_compression has been enabled we have less network activity.

+Less WAL files are created, resulting in less disk activity and the consequent WAL archival related network traffic.

+All, at the cost of some CPU cycles.

 ![Bandwidth usage](https://raw.githubusercontent.com/Portavita/portavita.github.io/master/img/bandwidth_slave_prod.jpeg)